Saturable absorption in defect-rich diamond nanophotonics: Funding

 \section{Funding}

-This work was supported by NSERC (Discovery Grant program and Research Tools and Instruments program), Alberta Innovates (Strategic Research Project), and the Canadian Foundation for Innovation.
-SF acknowledges support from the Swiss National Science Foundation (Project No. P500PT\_206919).
+This work was supported by the Natural Science and Engineering Research Council (Discovery Grant, Research Tools and Instruments, Alliance Quantum ALLRP 586298-2023, the CanQuEST Alliance Quantum Consortia, and the ARAQNE Alliance Quantum Consortia), the NSERC Alliance - Alberta Innovates Advance Program, and the Swiss National Science Foundation (P500PT_206919).